j-avdeev/Project-Management/Assignment1/Assignment1-En.md

 # Lab 1

-- To come up with a project
+- To come up with a project.
+Imagine that this is an application for an investor who needs to be persuaded of the success of the project.
+Project should have some scientific part.
+Duration of the project is not more than 2 years (before reaching financial self-sufficiency).
+The budget of the project is not more than $30 000.
 - To make application, send it for verification

 # Application contains the following info: